 - Project management software support.

 |Syllabus of computer exercises:|

 - Introduction to MS Project.

 |Syllabus - others, projects and individual work of students:|

-- Students will work in groups (up to 10 students per team) to analyse a real-life problem and implement a solution as managed project.
+- Students will work in groups (8-9 students per team) to analyse a real-life problem and implement a solution as managed project.
 Milestones are continuously checked.

 | || ||Two home assignments.
 Midterm test.
 Evaluated team project with defence, checked milestones of project.
 Final written examination.|

 | || ||Midterm test - 10 points.
 Two home assignments evaluated - 8 points.
 Resultant project product - 32 points.
 Final examination - 50 points.|